Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 An island rich in charm and contrasts: from golden sandy beaches to rocky coves, from hills covered in Mediterranean scrub to suggestive lagoons, Sant’Antioco offers breathtaking landscapes.
 The crystal clear sea and uncontaminated seabed also make it a paradise for diving and snorkeling lovers.

-Sant’Antioco – Is Pruinis “Dog Beach”
+Is Pruinis “Dog Beach” – Scirocco alternative spot

-Is Pruinis is one of the longest beaches on Sant’Antioco Island, located just a few minutes from Kite House Sardinia.
-The beach stretches for about 2 kilometers of fine, light-colored sand, bordered by crystal-clear water with shades ranging from deep blue to emerald green.
+The beach stretches for about 2 kilometers of fine, light-colored sand, washed by crystal-clear water with shades ranging from deep blue to emerald green.

 Main winds